NeatNerdPrime/Coach-Onboarding-challenges/my-passport.md

 * [ ] Spend an entire work day assisting Karen (our CEO), Assist her in a pre-sales meeting, providing her with technical expertise
 * [ ] Present BeCode at a business event
 * [ ] Send a [Kitsch holographic postcard](https://www.youtube.com/watch?v=N8tYpsuGEIM) to Tom Crohin at BeCode Brussels.

+* [ ] Suggest one challenge to be added to the Level 4 Challenge to the Head Coach *Proof: an email to your Head Coach with a funny or useful (or both) challenge to be added to Level 4.*

 (more to come - WIP)